education programs

 Side by Side is a program promoting mental health for older adults, their families, and caregivers.

 The relationship between physical and mental health impacts medical conditions and vice-versa.
-Side-by-Side addresses the variety of issues that can be challenging to older adults and their caregivers.
+Side by Side addresses the variety of issues that can be challenging to older adults and their caregivers.

-- Understanding Depression and Anxiety in Older Adults
+- Understanding Anxiety in Older Adults

 - Understanding Dementia

-- Coping with Changing and Challenging Behaviors
+- Coping with Dementia-Related Changes

-To schedule or attend a workshop, email Bernie Seifert or call 603-225-5359.
+To schedule or attend a workshop, email Meredith Kolodze.

 Upcoming Classes

+This NAMI Basics class is being offered online.
+Please register here.
 For more information, contact Deb Jurkoic at djurkoic@NAMINH.org or 603-568-3583